 Additionally, if you decide you want to stay in Japan, you can change your working holiday visa to a working visa if you find a sponsor, and potentially extend your stay.
 Many European and Asian countries are eligible for this visa, while the U.S. is not.
 You can see if your country is qualified for the working holiday visa here.

-Move to Japan Guide Step 5: Looking For Housing
+Step 5: Looking For Housing for Your Move to Japan

-When thinking about how to move to Japan, looking for housing is important.
 Now that you have all the legal documents to enter Japan, you need to find a place to live.
 Japan offers a wide variety of places to choose from, although apartment complexes are the most popular with singles and families alike.
-These units have innovative ways to utilise small spaces such as incorporating lofts.
+These units have innovative ways to utilise small homes, such as incorporating lofts.

-An issue I had when I was looking for a place in Tokyo from overseas was that I was unsure of what the different types of areas of Japan were like, in terms of atmosphere, environment and vibe.
+An issue I had when I was looking for a place in Japan from overseas was that I was unsure of where to live in Tokyo, as I didn’t know the atmosphere, environment, and vibe.

 To get around this, you can look at Hikkoshi Matome, a Japanese website that ranks the various neighbourhoods from all around Japan.
 It tells you the rent costs, suitability for single living, number of shops, population age average, and other factors.
 They even tell you how many other foreigners live in that area.